florianziegler/whereabouts/README.md

 The Whereabouts widget displays the location and time (zone) of a specified user (select user in the widget options).

-You can - of course - add multiple widgets to show more than one location.
+You can - of course - add multiple widgets to show more than one user/location.

 ### Dashboard-Widget
 Each user can comfortably set her/his current location directly on the WordPress dashboard.